FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 ## 0. Setup

-Before we start, we need to setup our FusionAuth installation, directory structure, and Node packages.
+I know you're eager, but we need to set up our FusionAuth installation, directory structure, and Node packages.
+This seriously only takes a few minutes.

 ### FusionAuth

-#### Installation

 If you don't already have FusionAuth installed, I recommend the Docker Compose option for the quickest setup: